2/12/2019

 Operator

-Your next question comes from the line of Stephen Balacatty with Far Place.
+Your next question comes from the line of Stephen Bellicati with Barclays.

 speaker

 Great.
 Thanks.
 Good morning, everyone.
 Thanks for taking the question here.
-So the main question I wanted to ask was just touched on a couple of minutes ago.
-But just to kind of ask on the same subject anyway, really as a follow up on the overall pipeline in the U.S. market right now, we're actually seeing real time that many hospitals and health systems are actually posting stronger than expected earnings results exiting 2018 and 2019.
+So the main question I wanted to ask was just touched on a couple minutes ago, but just to kind of ask on the same subject anyway, really as a follow-up on the overall pipeline, in the U.S. market right now, we're actually seeing real time that many hospitals and health systems are actually posting stronger than expected earnings results exiting 2018 and in 2019.
 And intuitively, that should give health systems more confidence to pull the trigger on acquisitions, whether it's in post-acute or other types of assets.
-So, again, you kind of fashion this a little bit as we think about your pipeline of opportunities with health systems.
-I'm curious if you're getting that same sense, the pipeline could actually be accelerating a little bit.
-Prometica, Medicare type deals as we think about well-towered opportunities with health systems or pipeline of accelerating in other asset types with health systems, just given their what seems to be strengthening balance sheets.
+So, again, you kind of touched on this a little bit, but as we think about your pipeline of opportunities with health systems, I'm curious if you're getting that same sense that the pipeline could actually be accelerating a little bit on ProMedica, Medicare-type deals as we think about well-towered opportunities with health systems, or is the pipeline maybe accelerating in other asset types with health systems, just given what seems to be strengthening balance sheets?
 Thanks.

 speaker